 Cafebrería El Pendulo

-The Roma and Polanco locations of the Cafebrería El Pendulo (4 CDMX locations) are already Insta-famous, and with good reason.
+The Roma, Polanco, and San Ángel locations of the Cafebrería El Pendulo (4 CDMX locations) are already Insta-famous, and with good reason.
 The interiors with their high ceilings and walls of books are a bookworm’s delight.
 You can peruse their great selection of books (including English language), journals, and games, and even have a coffee.

 Librería del Fondo de Cultura Económica (Hipódromo)